-New this year is the ability to add sub-organizations so your constituents can subscribe to get org-specific news.
+Sub-orgs: You can add sub-organizations so your constituents can subscribe to get org-specific news.
 A school district, for example, could make each school a sub-org.
 In fact, FlashAlert allows you to add a third sub-org level, so you could send news about a specific school's PTO or Band Boosters.
 A police department might set up sub-orgs for their precincts, and be able to target news releases to people subscribed to that precinct, as well as the news media.

 There is no charge to the public for the Messenger service; the annual cost to an organization is 20¢ per subscriber for the first 1,000, then 10¢ per subscriber thereafter.
 Click to see the FlashAlert.net page to which you can refer your publics to register.
 Click here for sample text you can use to explain to the public how to sign up for FlashAlert Messenger.

 Please note that we are discouraging registering text messages, in favor of push notifications through the FlashAlert Messenger app mentioned above.
 Text messages are a major problem, being subject to delay or deletion by the cell companies, as well as some companies cutting off text messages at 140 characters.
 If someone simply must get a text message, they can enter their address manually (i.e. firstname.lastname@example.org for AT&T).